 Very useful in dysuria with hot and smelly urine and also for haematuria.

 Increases body mass, muscle tissue and builds the blood.

 It has the ability to balance pH in the cervical area.

 Externally, it is an effective emollient for stiff joints, stiff neck and muscle spasms.
 It soothes and calms Vata.

 This herb is known to increase Sattva, or positivity and healing power.
 It also enhances the feelings of spiritual love, devotion and increases Ojas.

 Also effective for lung abscess, hematemesis, convalescence, cancer, herpes and leucorrhea..

 - Cautions in massive fibrocystic breasts, estrogen induced problems

 3 - 10 g per day

-2 capsules morning and evening with milk or honey before food.
+Morning and evening 1/2 to 1 teaspoon mixed with milk or honey before food.